Wrappp/Btc-puzzle-71/README.md

 The result is saved to disk
 An email notification can be sent automatically

+**Design Philosophy**
+This project does not aim to provide a fancy or visually impressive interface.
+Instead, it focuses on being a **minimalistic, powerful search engine**, optimized for speed, scalability, and distributed GPU computation.

 **Use Case**
-This project is intended for:
-Research and experimentation with GPU-accelerated cryptographic searches If you are interested email me
+This project is intended for: Research and experimentation with GPU-accelerated cryptographic searches If you are interested email me